Many Saskatchewan Polytechnic students benefit from transfer credit.

 Transfer credit options vary over time; this information is subject to change.
 Find out if you can benefit from transferring credit:

 You must submit all post-secondary transcripts from other institutions at the time of application.
-Failure to do so may result in denied
+Failure to do so may result in denied transferability.

-Check the transfer credits recognized by Saskatchewan Polytechnic
+Check the transfer credits recognized by Saskatchewan Polytechnic.

-Apply using the Transfer Credit Request Form (pdf)
+Apply using the Transfer Credit Request Form (pdf).

 - Do you want to transfer your Saskatchewan Polytechnic credits to another institution?
-Saskatchewan Polytechnic programs recognized for transfer credit at other academic institutions
+Saskatchewan Polytechnic programs recognized for transfer credit at other academic institutions.

 - Do you want Saskatchewan Polytechnic credit for a high-school computer class?
 Check the Saskatchewan Polytechnic credit for Saskatchewan high school information processing classes (pdf).

 - Do you want to check if a CPR or First Aid course qualifies for equivalency credit

-Review courses that qualify:
+Review courses that qualify.

-For Saskatchewan Polytechnic transfer credit guidelines, please review Saskatchewan Polytechnic policy, Recognition of Prior Learning: PLAR and Transfer Credit (pdf)
+For Saskatchewan Polytechnic transfer credit guidelines, please review Saskatchewan Polytechnic policy, Recognition of Prior Learning: PLAR and Transfer Credit (pdf).

 If you do not qualify for transfer credit, but you have experiential learning or informal training, Prior Learning Assessment and Recognition (PLAR) may be an option.